How Often Should I Update SEO Content?

 Any time you know there’s been a change in factual information on any of your pages, they need to be updated.

 For example, when same-sex marriage was legalized in the US in 2015, we had to update our content to reflect inclusive language.
-Instead of saying “husband and wife”, we added variations such as “you and your husband or wife”, “you and your partner”, “you and your spouse”, and opted for the gender-neutral “they/their/them” when possible.
+Instead of saying “husband and wife”, we added variations such as “you and your husband or wife”, “you and your partner”, “you and your spouse”, and opted for the gender-neutral “they/their/them” whenever possible.

 This ensured that our products, landing pages, and articles were legally accurate and up-to-date.
 And, it allowed us to experiment with new keywords and terms.

-While that was obviously a major change that required a lot of work to implement, the same goes for small factual updates as well, like statistics, studies, pricing, etc. If you have any content that is heavily based on research, flag it for review at least once a year to ensure that it doesn’t include any inaccurate or incorrect information.
+If you have any content that is heavily based on research, flag it for review at least once a year to ensure that it doesn’t include any inaccurate information.

 READ MORE: Gender Pronouns in Digital Content